vuhailongkl97/network/README.md

-NETWOKING
+LEARN BASIC CONCEPT ABOUT NETWORK
+* sniffing packet
+* dhcp
+* iptables
+* route

-1. learn basic concept about network sniffing packet dhcp iptables route some other protocols : dns ,dhcp,...
+* some other protocols : dns ,dhcp,...
-	... updating
+* ... updating

-> target :
+TARGET :
-    + to have basic concept & technique when debug packet's flow understand operation of some protocols in network side
+   1. to have basic concept & technique when debug packet's flow understand operation of some protocols in network side
-    + to use tcpdump, wireshark more effective
+   2. to use tcpdump, wireshark more effective

-2. programming
+PROGRAMMING
-	c programing with network follow "hands-on network programming"
+* c programing with network follow "hands-on network programming"

-> target :
+TARGET :
-   + understand how application layer in networking works
+   1. understand how application layer in networking works
-   + some protocols work in coding side
+   2. some protocols work in coding side